AhmedYousriSobhi/aCupOfTea/tips/valueInterview.md

 6. Tell me about a time when you had to communicate a difficult message that conflicted with someone else's values or opinions.
 How did you handle it?

-    Answer: "I had to inform a client that their request for a custom feature wasn't feasible within their budget and timeframe.
+    Answer: "I had to inform a client that their request for a custom feature wasn't feasible within their budget and time frame.
 However, they were adamant about having it included.
 I explained the technical limitations and offered alternatives that better aligned with their original goals.
 To address their concerns, I also provided data and case studies supporting our recommendation.
 By being transparent, empathetic, and focused on finding solutions, we maintained a positive partnership despite the initial disagreement."

 7. Describe a scenario where you had to choose between personal gain and upholding your company's values.
 What did you do, and why?